Linxuan-Chen/EduWork/README.md

 # EduWork
 EduWork is a chinese insititution.
-It's home page is only valid in chinese, and implemented by bootstrap and jquery.
+Its home page is only valid in chinese, and implemented by bootstrap and jquery.
 This is a remake version of it.
 It's responsive, and is implemented by react, react-bootstrap, bootstrap 4 and module scss.
 It's a page for practising my bootstrap, sass and react skills.

 ## Getting Started